When I was a freshman, I knew a girl who was dating a boy that lived on another continent.

 A seemingly normal part of college life, long distance relationships are something that either works or completely crashes and burns.
 You’ve seen it before, and perhaps you’ve tried one yourself (maybe you’re in one right now and it’s going great!).

 But clearly, they’re not for everyone.
-I’ve done it before and I like to think I handled it well—as well as I could for a twenty-year old—and while that relationship is over, I’m currently in another one, although this time it’s a bit different.
+I’ve done it before and I like to think I handled it well — as well as I could for a 20-year-old — and while that relationship is over, I’m currently in another one, although this time it’s a bit different.